brightmart/text_classification/README.md

 2) run python xxx_train.py to train the model
 3) run python xxx_predict.py to do inference(test).

+Each model has a test method under the model class. you can run the test method first to check whether the model can work properly.

 -------------------------------------------------------------------------

 Notice:

-some util function is in data_util.py; typical input like: "x1 x2 x3 x4 x5 __label__ 323434" where 'x1,x2' is words, '323434' is label;
+Some util function is in data_util.py; typical input like: "x1 x2 x3 x4 x5 __label__ 323434" where 'x1,x2' is words, '323434' is label;
 it has a function to load and assign pretrained word embedding to the model,where word embedding is pretrained in word2vec or fastText.